 In addition, you can specify the password that the Agent Manager uses when connecting to the Management Server using a proxy during or after the installation (using the Agent Manager configuration interface).
 This password is stored in an encrypted form in fglam.config.xml (as the argument for the proxy-pass attribute) when you start the Agent Manager after installation or restart after using the Agent Manager configuration interface.
-See Configuring Management Server URLs using the installer interface on page 21 and Configuring Management Server URLs from the command line on page 29 for more information about setting the proxy password through the Agent Manager installer or configuration interface.
+See Configuring Management Server URLs using the installer interface on page 21 and Step 10: Change service credentials [Optional] on page 29 for more information about setting the proxy password through the Agent Manager installer or configuration interface.